KEYWORDS: Comets, Messier 110, Catalogue of Stars, Asteroid 281, Crater C. Herschel, Deep-sky sights, Clusters, Nebulae.

-Caroline Lucretia Herschel is one of the most recognizable figures in the history of astronomy.
-Herschel’s interest for the great mysteries of sky began when she was a little child, mainly through her father’s admiration of astronomy1 (p.442).
-When her brother William became an official astronomer for the royal court, she assisted him on the laborious observations with great devotion and diligence2 (p.373).
-On 28 August, 1782, Herschel commenced her first record book and her first discovery occurred on 26 February, 1783, when she found a nebula and Messier 110, Andromeda’s second companion1 (p.449).
-In 1787, Herschel began to cross-index the existing star Catalogue composed by John Flamsteed; as a result, she calculated and catalogued nearly 2,500 nebulae that had not been included in the original version3.
+Caroline Lucretia Herschel is one of the most recognisable figures in the history of astronomy.
+Herschel’s interest in the great mysteries of the sky began when she was a little girl, mainly through her father’s admiration of astronomy1 (p.
+442).
+When her brother William became an official astronomer for the royal court, she assisted him in the laborious observations with great devotion and diligence2 (p.
+373).
+On 28 August 1782, Herschel commenced her first record book and her first discovery occurred on 26 February 1783, when she found a nebula and Messier 110, Andromeda’s second companion1 (p.
+449).
+In 1787, Herschel began to cross-index the existing star catalogue composed by John Flamsteed; as a result, she calculated and catalogued nearly 2,500 nebulae that had not been included in the original version3.

-In Datchet, William continued his observations and built a new Newtonian sweeper, with a focal length of 27-inches, for his sister9.
+In Datchet, William continued his observations and built a new Newtonian sweeper, with a focal length of 27 inches, for his sister9.
 In 1783, she detected three new remarkable nebulae.
 During their stay at Datchet, Herschel found herself to be William’s companion and general assistant, writing down his shouted observations, often during the night.
-She learned to record, reduce and organize her brother’s astronomical material; she also performed calculations4 (p.59).
+She learned to record, reduce and organise her brother’s astronomical material; she also performed calculations4 (p.59).
 In 1785, however, the Herschels would move again from Datchet to Slough.